Disclaimer: This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 I made a DIY tiered skirt with mixed prints in knee length, and just love it.
 With the light colors, it’s my go-to summer skirt.

 It’s flowy and gathered, with a nice comfy elastic waistband with a flat front.
-It was easy to make, and easier to twill around in!
+It was easy to make, and easier to twirl around in!

-I’ll tell you about the fabrics, notions, my process, and share some photos.
-You might want to make one of your own.
+Join me as I tell you about the pattern, materials, my process, and share some of my photos.

 McCall’s M8066 Skirt Pattern